DennisGordic/RPG/README.md

 ===

 This is a RPG thing that is text based
-Feel free to add anything you would like, but be warned, things that are not usefull will not be added.
+Feel free to add anything you would like, but be warned, if I don't like it I won't add it.